apache/fury/README.md

 - **Row format protocol**: A cache-friendly binary random access format, supports skipping serialization and partial serialization, and can convert to column-format automatically.

-New protocols can be easily added based on fury existing buffer, encoding, meta, codegen and other capabilities.
+New protocols can be easily added based on Fury existing buffer, encoding, meta, codegen and other capabilities.
 All of those share the same codebase, and the optimization for one protocol can be reused by another protocol.

 ## Benchmarks